 If you’ve read anything above, you already know this isn’t true.
 Let your words dazzle, let your visuals inspire.
 The creativity of your drip marketing campaign is only limited by your own imagination.

-Using Personalized Video allows you to combine an emotionally-charged storytelling experience with native personalization.
-This means the personalized elements of your video will look like they were individually implemented for each and every viewer.
+Using Personalised Video allows you to combine an emotionally-charged storytelling experience with native personalisation.
+This means the personalised elements of your video will look like they were individually implemented for each and every viewer.
 And that’s because they were — each and every video is rendered in real-time to uphold the highest level of cinematic quality.
 No cheap, “paste-on” visuals here.

 If you found this useful and you’d like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to stay ahead of the game in the marketing industry” guide for CMOs